Will Henry Stevens

 Will Henry Stevens (November 28, 1881 – August 25, 1949) was an American modernist painter and naturalist.
 Stevens is known for his paintings and tonal pastels depicting the rural Southern landscape, abstractions of nature, and non-objective works.
-His paintings are in the collections of over forty museums in the US, including the Ogden Museum of Southern Art, the Museum of Fine Arts Boston, the Los Angeles County Museum of Art, and the Smithsonian American Art Museum.
+His paintings are in the collections of over forty museums in the US, including the Ogden Museum of Southern Art, the Museum of Fine Arts Boston, the North Carolina Museum of Art, the Los Angeles County Museum of Art, and the Smithsonian American Art Museum.

 Life

 Will Henry Stevens was born in Vevay, Indiana, a town along the Ohio River.
 His father was an apothecary and taught Stevens the elements of chemistry and techniques of emulsions, which were later to play a large part in Stevens' experiments with different media.
 Working with his father, Stevens learned to grind and mix his own paints, skills which later enabled him to develop new formulas for pastel chalks.

 Stevens studied at the Cincinnati Art Academy for three years before leaving the Academy to begin working at the Rookwood Pottery as a painter/designer beginning in 1904.
 While there, Stevens met his wife, Grace Hall, a fellow designer.
 In 1906, Stevens made the first of many visits to New York.
 He studied for a while at the Art Students League, but was dissatisfied by the classroom style of William Merritt Chase, and soon dropped out.
 Stevens was featured in several exhibitions at the New Gallery on 30th Street, which displayed an active interest in the more contemporary art movements under the guidance of its owner, Mary Beacon Ford.
 At the New Gallery, Stevens met and received the encouragement of Jonas Lie, Van Dearing Perrine, and Albert Pinkham Ryder.
 Stevens received his first one-man exhibition at the New Gallery in March 1907.
 Ryder was pleased with the work and asked to meet the artist.
 Walking around the gallery with Stevens, Ryder commented, “Now remember, you are a poet.
 Don’t go do what so many painters are doing today—painting out before nature all the time.
 Just walk out in the pleasant time of the evening.”

 Stevens took a teaching position in Louisville, KY around 1912 and remained there for nearly a decade.
 He exhibited regionally, and by the early 1920s had shown in New York, Philadelphia, Chicago, St. Louis, Cincinnati, Cleveland, Pittsburgh, Indianapolis, and New Orleans.

 For many years, Stevens made annual trips to New York to keep in touch with colleagues and stay abreast of contemporary art.
 He also spent every summer in the mountains of North Carolina, teaching summer classes and painting the woods and hillsides.

 In 1921, he was invited to join the faculty of Newcomb College in New Orleans where he remained until his retirement in 1948.
 As in New York, Stevens quickly became part of a community of painters and writers, through which Stevens maintained an active contact with a wide range of ideas and cultural changes, while still quietly pursuing his own idiosyncratic path.